MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-holographic.md

+---
+author: Mamaylya
+description: Learn how to anchor holograms in the Microsoft Dynamics 365 Guides PC app by using a holographic anchor ms.author: mamaylya ms.date: 10/01/2020 ms.service: crm-online ms.topic: article
+title: Anchor a guide in the Dynamics 365 Guides PC app by using a holographic anchor ms.reviewer: v-brycho
+---

 # Anchor your guide in the Dynamics 365 Guides PC app by using a holographic anchor

 ![Video camera graphic](media/video-camera.PNG "Video camera graphic") [Watch a video about creating a holographic anchor](https://aka.ms/guidesdigitalanchor)